 We have officially reached October, which means it’s time to get excited for the spookiest time of the year!
-Now most of you are probably thinking that I’m talking about Halloween (which you should totally read about here, but the traditional Spanish mid-fall celebration looks a little different.
+Now most of you are probably thinking that I’m talking about Halloween, but the traditional Spanish mid-fall celebration looks a little different.
 El Día de Todos los Santos, on November 1st, is the more common of the two holidays here in Spain and in tons of other countries as well.
 Here is your beginners guide to all the traditions of this spiritual day of remembrance.

-People will go to cemeteries, to decorate the graves of lost ones and headstones will be adorned with elaborate floral arrangements in order to honor their memory.
+People will go to cemeteries, to decorate the graves of lost ones and will be adorned with elaborate floral arrangements to honor their memory.
 It is one of the most popular days for florists in Spain.
 You will likely see many different emotional reactions from people on the day of.
 Some treat this day as a party, celebrating the lives of their loved ones.
 For others, it will be a more solemn day of remembrance.
 Either way, it is a beautiful way of honoring souls that are no longer with us.